alumina-lang/alumina/MISSING.md

 - specialization/SFINAE/overloading?
   - I am leaning pretty strongly towards not having either of these.
-With protocols the language is expressive enough to do string formatting and collections, which are a good litmus test if generics are any good.
+With protocols the language is expressive enough to do string formatting, iterators and collections, which are a good litmus test if generics are any good.
 - tagged unions
   - I miss them quite a lot from Rust.
 They are not hard, but need a good syntax for `match`
 - full Hindley-Milner type inference.
 Global type inference will pretty much require a full rewrite of `mono`, so whis would be a massive project, but it would also be super awesome to have
 - true variadic functions (certainly they'd be generic and variadic only pre-monomorphization, varargs is an abomination).
 This is hard to do, both from the syntax and `mono` perspective but the payoff is that tuples can have nice protocol implementations.
+  - something like `extern "rust-call"` could come to the rescue here.
+It is already kinda possible to have recursive varargs by `tuple_head_of` and `tuple_tail_of`.
 - generators? coroutines? lmao, not gonna happen

 ## Tooling

 - rustdoc-like thing.
 This will have to wait until a self-hosted compiler
-- test framework

 ## Bikeshedding